 The taxation issues regarding Works Contract require special consideration.
 Taxes should be properly planned for cost-efficient execution of works contract.
-Few other issues like a supply of goods for execution of inter-state works contract, Turnkey projects, Service and Supply Contract require proper planning from a tax angle.
+Few other issues like a supply of goods for the execution of inter-state works contract, Turnkey projects, Service and Supply Contract require proper planning from a tax angle.
+Tax Filings

 CENTRAL EXCISE DUTY: